Cladribine (Leustat® or LITAK®)

 - confusion or memory problems.

-If you have any of these symptoms before treatment, tell the doctor or nurse if they change or get worse.
+If you have any of these effects before treatment, tell the doctor or nurse if they change or get worse.

 It is important not to drive or operate machinery if you notice these effects.